Pridexs/projectM/README.md

 ### More info

-I do not intend to continue this, like I said at the beggining I just wanted to post this for future reference.
+* I do not intend to continue this, like I said at the beggining I just wanted to post this for future reference.

-If you have any doubts about a specific part of the code I will gladly try and remember why/how I did something, but this implementation is not the best, but can be used as a starting point (possibly).
+* If you have any doubts about a specific part of the code I will gladly try and remember why/how I did something, but this implementation is not the best, but can be used as a starting point (possibly).

-The compiled libraries (SFML, tmxloader, etc) are obviously not included in the repo, if you want to actually compile these, go and find them on their specific websites.
+* The compiled libraries (SFML, tmxloader, etc) are obviously not included in the repo, if you want to actually compile these, go and find them on their specific websites.
+* I used Visual Studio so there is some compiler specific things in the code.

 # Credits